 - 70% value flexible working hours

-- 52% indicated that opportunities for career progression is the most important factor
+- 52% indicated that opportunities for career progression are the most important factor

 It’s fascinating how the workplace is evolving.
 Time will tell if Microsoft’s shift will actually improve innovation and deliver value to its customers.